GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/boids-movement/index.md

 **Maximum speed**
 Change the maximum speed of the object.

-**Alignement sight radius property**
-Change the property value for the alignement sight radius.

-**Alignment decision weight property**
-Change the property value for the alignment decision weight.

-**Cohesion sight radius property**
-Change the property value for the cohesion sight radius.

-**Cohesion decision weight property**
-Change the property value for the cohesion decision weight.

-**Maximum acceleration (in pixels per second per second) property**
-Change the property value for the maximum acceleration (in pixels per second per second).

-**Maximum speed (in pixels per second) property**
-Change the property value for the maximum speed (in pixels per second).

-**Separation sight radius property**
-Change the property value for the separation sight radius.

-**Separation decision weight property**
-Change the property value for the separation decision weight.

-**Rotate object property**
-Update the property value for "rotate object".

-**TrajectoryDistance property**
-Change the property value for the trajectoryDistance.

 **Separation sight radius**
 Return the separation sight radius.

 **Separation weight**
 Change the weight the separation takes in the chosen direction.

-**Toggle Rotate object property**
-Toggle the property value for rotate object.
-If it was true, it will become false, and if it was false it will become true.

 ### Behavior conditions

-**Alignement sight radius property**
-Compare the property value for the alignement sight radius.

-**Alignment decision weight property**
-Compare the property value for the alignment decision weight.

-**Cohesion sight radius property**
-Compare the property value for the cohesion sight radius.

-**Cohesion decision weight property**
-Compare the property value for the cohesion decision weight.

-**Maximum acceleration (in pixels per second per second) property**
-Compare the property value for the maximum acceleration (in pixels per second per second).

-**Maximum speed (in pixels per second) property**
-Compare the property value for the maximum speed (in pixels per second).

-**Separation sight radius property**
-Compare the property value for the separation sight radius.

-**Separation decision weight property**
-Compare the property value for the separation decision weight.

-**Rotate object property**
-Check the property value for rotate object.

-**TrajectoryDistance property**
-Compare the property value for the trajectoryDistance.

 **Object Rotated**
 Check if the object is rotated while moving on its path.